-The largest randomized ECMO trial for neonatal ECMO was conducted in United Kingdom from 1993 – 1995.
-The trial showed a significant survival difference when a newborn was referred to a regional ECMO center and also supported the superiority of ECMO as a treatment in neonatal respiratory failure.
-We at Narayana Health City have experience with over 600 ECMOs for cardiac indications, two thirds of which are paediatric ECMO runs.
+The largest randomized ECMO trial for neonatal ECMO was conducted in the United Kingdom from 1993 – 1995.
+The trial showed a significant survival difference when a newborn was referred to a regional ECMO center and also supported the superiority of ECMO as a treatment for neonatal respiratory failure.
+We at Narayana Health City have experience with over 600 ECMOs for cardiac indications, two-thirds of which are paediatric ECMO runs.
 We are now extending this expertise to non-cardiac ECMO services for neonates and the paediatric population.

 Dr Riyan Shetty

 Head of Extracorporeal Life Support (ECLS)